-Barri Burrus, PhD, is Director of the Center for the Health of At-Risk Populations.
+Barri Burrus, PhD, is a Chief Scientist in RTI’s Community Health Research Division.
 She specializes in developing strategies, interventions, tools, resources, social media, trainings, etc., designed to translate evidence-based practices, research and theory into actionable approaches, resources, strategies and interventions to help prevent risk and promote protective behaviors, with a focus on adolescents and children.
 Dr. Burrus conducts research and evaluation to explore the effectiveness of interventions.
 As part of that process, she seeks to understand the processes through which those interventions work, including qualitative assessment of barriers.
 She also conducts research to better understand adolescent behavior (e.g., adolescent decision-making around risks, social media use and preferences).
 A current example includes the “Creative Test Kitchen” and the “Hive,” where researchers gather adolescents’ feedback in person or virtually to assess the best ways in to present information on risks, goal-setting behaviors, etc. These data are used to shape materials in ways that will increase adolescents’ receptivity and ability to “hear” and, ideally, “act upon” the messaging.

 Dr. Burrus currently directs a large media campaign project for the Family and Youth Services Bureau (FYSB), part of the Department of Health and Human Services, Administration for Children and Families and the Office of the Assistant Secretary of Health.
 This project includes development of interventions, resources, and social media initiatives with the goal of designing and developing a multi-faceted communication campaign and resources to help adolescents avoid risky behaviors.